 - Subsidized child care - Any other benefit that will be provided during your leave of absence (other than retention of tenure) - 6.
 If you received an honorarium (i.e., fee for speaking, writing an article, or making an appearance) in excess of \$200 during the reporting period, report the honorarium in Part 2.
 Provide the date your service was provided and indicate the exact amount of the payment in the "Income" column.
 Be sure to provide an exact amount (e.g., \$7,250) of the payment, instead of merely a category of amount. - 7.
 If you are owed an honorarium in excess of \$1,000, report the honorarium in Part 2, and indicate the appropriate category in the "Value" column (e.g., \$1,001-\$15,000), as opposed to the exact amount that you are owed. - 8.
 If your spouse received an honorarium (i.e., fee for speaking, writing an article, or making an appearance) in excess of \$200 during the reporting period, report the honorarium in Part 5 and indicate the exact amount of the payment in the "Income" column.
 Be sure to provide an exact amount (e.g., \$7,250) of the payment, instead of merely a category of amount.
 (Note: For most types of earned income, you do not have to provide the amount that your spouse received.
 However, the law imposes a special requirement for honoraria, which requires you to disclose the exact amount that your spouse received for each honorarium payment in excess of \$200.) - 9.
-If you have interests in intellectual property (e.g., books, book deals, patents, etc.) that are currently worth more than \$1,000, or from which more than \$200 in income was received during the reporting period, report those interests in Part 2. - 10.
-Report your spouse's intellectual property in Part 5 if any of the following are true: (1) the value of the intellectual property was more than \$1,000 at the end of the reporting period, (2) your spouse received more than \$200 in royalties or capital gains during the reporting period, or (3) your spouse received an advance of more than \$1,000 during the reporting period.
+If you have interests in intellectual property (e.g., books, book deals, patents, etc.) that are currently worth more than \$1,000, or from which more than \$200 in income was received during the reporting period, report those interests in Part 2.
+Also, report any advance on Part 2. - 10.
+If your spouse has interests in intellectual property (e.g., books, book deals, patents, etc.) that are currently worth more than \$1,000, or from which more than \$200 in income was received during the reporting period, report those interests in Part 5.
+Also, report any advance on Part 5.